 - KB5004946 for Windows 10, November 2019 update

 - KB5004953 for Windows 7

 However, since all of these updates address the Print Nightmare and not part of the regular schedule, they should install automatically.

 It is common for hackers to target printers and printing services in Windows to access your PC.
 The Print Nightmare is one example of their recent hacking attempt.
 This tells you of the need to ensure that all parts of your business systems, networks, and devices are well protected.

 There’s no better way to approach your business cybersecurity needs than with the help of an expert in the field.
-At 4BIS, we are here to help you with all your IT needs, including technical support and managed IT services.
+At 4BIS, we are here to help you with all your IT needs, including technical support, Microsoft Office 365 Support and managed IT services.
 Get in touch with us today, and we will look after all your Microsoft business technology in Cincinnati.